CABrouwers/telnet-engine/README.md

 # telnet-engine

 The goal of this module is to provide a simple way to manage a dialog with a telnet server over IP.
-It is meant to simplify sending queries to a server and treat the responses asynchronously.
+It is meant to simplify sending queries to a server and treating the responses asynchronously.
 The Engine establishes one socket to the server, which can be used asynchronously from different parts of the code.
 The Engine ensures that the link is up, queues, and, if necessary, spaces the requests and matches responses with the corresponding query.

 This guide is organized into two sections: